Page Module - Composing a Web Page

 Tips for Using the Text Editor

-• The editor offers many features.
-There are options to change the style and size of text.
-Text headings should be revised using the Paragraph drop-down menu to provide more consistent formatting across a course.
+- The editor offers a variety of features, such as options to change the style and size of text.
+For consistency across the course, headings should be formatted using the Paragraph styles option in the Format menu.

-• Text can be copy-pasted from MS Word into the Page content text box; however, text formatted in Word may not transfer properly into the Moodle interface.
-If the text is not able to be re-formatted successfully, it may be better to copy-paste the text from Word into a plain text editor like Windows Notepad and then copy-paste the source text into the Moodle Page editor.
+- Text can be copied and pasted from Microsoft Word into the Page content text box; however, Word formatting may not transfer correctly into the Moodle interface.
+If the formatting cannot be adjusted successfully, it is recommended to first paste the text into a plain text editor (such as Windows Notepad) to remove existing formatting, and then copy and paste it into the Moodle Page editor.

-• For those with knowledge of HTML (HyperText Markup Language) clicking the HTML icon allows editing of the Page layout or pasting of code to embed content from other sites.
+- For users familiar with HTML (HyperText Markup Language), the Source code option in the View menu allows you to edit the page layout or paste code to embed content from external sites.

 Embedding a Google Map into Page Content Using HTML

-These instructions explain how to embed a Google map into a Page.
-The same process can be applied to embed other websites into the Page.
+These instructions explain how to embed a Google Map into a Page.
+The same process can be used to embed other websites into the Page.

-1. Type the desired location into the Google search engine.
+1. Type the desired location into Google Search.

 2. Click the Maps tab.

 3. Ensure that the map to be embedded appears in the current map display.
-If there are multiple locations with the same name, choose the one that you searched for.
+If multiple locations have the same name, choose the correct one.

 4. Click the Share icon.